mdtanrikulu/use-metamask/README.md

 yarn add use-metamask
 ```

-But if you would like to build a package locally, follow the below;
+But if you would like to build a package locally, follow this below;

 ### Build from source